smerth/macos-setup/README.md

 - [ ] @ `Preferences > Profiles > Keys > Key Mapping > Presets` set to "Natural Text Editing"

-#### Oh-My-Zsh
+#### Oh My Zsh

-Most people who install oh-my-zsh seem to do so for the attractive interface options, thats all good.
-I will install it because the plugin system can be used to install lots useful tools.
-In particular I will use Oh-My-Zsh plugins to install Node down below.
+Oh My Zsh is known for making the terminal look pretty.
+But it also has a great plugin system.
+I will use Oh My Zsh plugins to install Node down below.

 **Install [Oh My Zsh](https://ohmyz.sh/)**